kazurayam/ks-chrome-for-testing-keyword/README.md

 WebUI.closeBrowser()
 ```

-This test case will run using Chrome for Testing verion 116.0.5793.0.
+This test case will run using Chrome for Testing version 116.0.5793.0.